-There will come a day in every dog owner’s life when they will have to bathe their own dog.
-Whether it’s because the groomer was booked, or the dog decided to roll in the mud two hours before your entire family arrived for a barbeque, or he had a close and personal meeting with a skunk, it’s inevitable that it will happen.
+There will come a day in every dog owner’s life when they’ll have to bathe their own dog.
+Whether it’s because the groomer was booked, or the dog decided to roll in the mud two hours before your entire family arrived for a barbecue, or he had a close and personal meeting with a skunk, it’s inevitable that it will happen.

 And for some, that’s the precise moment when they realize that their dog doesn’t share their excitement for the bathing event at hand.
 Not only that, some dogs can have a panic-stricken reaction that leads to more fear, hysteria, and in some cases aggression.